MP Estate Planning UK

 Clarifying the Impact on Estates

-• Transfers between spouses are generally exempt.
+• Transfers between UK-domiciled spouses or civil partners are fully exempt from IHT.

 Planning and Reducing Inheritance Tax Liability